-I read an article in Elephant Journal this week called "Marry A Woman Who Knows You are Real," It is an article directed towards men (there's also one for women that I link to at the bottom of this article), imploring men to marry a woman who sees past their every day ego personality to their soul, their magic, their flaws, and their depth.
-A woman who can see a man wholly because she is whole in herself.
-The article moved me, and made me reflect on how much fear and superficiality I see in the dating world today that prevents men and women from having the love they so desperately are seeking.
-Bonus: the article sparked me to refine my approach to
+I read an article in Elephant Journal this week called "Marry A Woman Who Knows You are Real," It is an article directed towards men (there's also one for women that I link to at the bottom of this article), imploring men to marry a woman who sees past their every day ego personality and into their soul, their magic, their flaws, and their depth; a woman who can see a man fully because she is whole in herself.
+The article moved me and led me to reflect on how much fear, superficiality, and avoidance I see in the dating world today, qualities that prevent men and women from having the love they so desperately are seeking.

 The primary message of my upbringing, as I remember it, was that my role as a woman is to "be ladylike," aka (the non-gendered version) "be polite," and "always make others feel comfortable."
 I will not bore you with a rant about all the ways this message has negatively impacted my life or the ways in which statements like this reinforce patriarchal oppression, but I will take a few minutes here to discuss how this negatively impacts

 ….and to have a good first date.

 Typically dating life begins to pick up in the new year, as the days get longer and everyone's New Years resolutions kick in.
 By February, with Valentine's Day just around the corner, singles everywhere start to tune back in to their heart's desire for a partner.
 This may be part of an evolutionary drive if we are anything like

 This is one of those tips that I had to learn the hard way - in that, I didn’t even notice it until Tawkify matchmaking pro, Jules Armet, brought it to my attention and put it into words.
 Now, it’s something I have to tell myself regularly and practice daily.
 In jobs, and matchmaking is no exception, “getting things done” is usually a big priority.

 Click here to read Secrets of a Matchmaker Week 1 on Tawkify's blog...